pivotal-cf/docs-pks/velero-install.hbs.md

 - A private container registry is installed and configured.
 The instructions use Harbor.
-- Docker is installed on the workstation or TKGI jump host.
+- Docker is installed on the workstation or {{ vars.product_short }} jump host.
 - kubectl context has been set and the MinIO `credentials-minio` file exists.
 For more information, see [Set Up the kubectl Context ](#velero-cluster-setup) above.

 ###<a id='velero-cluster-install-airgapped-procedure'></a> Procedure

-1. Browse to the TKGI Management Console product downloads page at [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=Tanzu%20Kubernetes%20Grid%20Integrated%20Edition%20(TKGi)%20-%20Mgmt%20Console) for your version of TKGI.
+1. Browse to the {{ vars.product_short }} Management Console product downloads page at [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=Tanzu%20Kubernetes%20Grid%20Integrated%20Edition%20(TKGi)%20-%20Mgmt%20Console) for your version of {{ vars.product_short }}.
-1. Download the Velero CLI and Velero with restic Docker images for your version of TKGI:
+1. Download the Velero CLI and Velero with restic Docker images for your version of {{ vars.product_short }}:
   - velero-{{{ vars.velero_version }}}+vmware.1.gz
   - velero-plugin-for-aws-{{{ vars.velero_version_aws }}}_vmware.1.tar.gz
   - velero-restore-helper-{{{ vars.velero_version }}}+vmware.1.tar.gz